bikash/R2Time/README.md

 Analyzing time-series datasets at a massive scale is one of the biggest challenges that data scientists are facing.
  This implementation of a tool is used for analyzing large time-series data.
  It describes a way to analyze the data stored by OpenTSDB.
 OpenTSDB is an open source distributed and scalable time series database.
-It has become a challenge for statisticians and data scientists to analyze such massive data sets with the same level of comprehensive details as is possible for smaller analyses.
  Currently tools available for time-series analysis are time and memory consuming.
  Moreover, no single tool exists that specializes on providing an efficient implementations of analyzing time-series data through MapReduce programming model at massive